explodinglabs/explodinglabs.github.io/docs/_posts/python/2023-02-03-pytest-xfail-on-specific-exception.markdown

     func()
 ```

-While this works, it won't let you say _where_ it should happen in the test.
+While this works, unfortunately it won't let you say _where_ it should happen in the test.